Iipal/obfuscation/README.md

 Encrypting: OK.
 Saving to file 'obf_file4.cfg': OK.
 ```
-Program will create 4 obfuscated files(the same files like in example above), but if `obf_file1.cfg` already exist its will re-writed with new data where will be deleted whitespaces and renaming variables in all files.
+Program will create 4 obfuscated files(the same files like in example above), but if `obf_file1.cfg` (or the same program outputed files from program) already exist its will re-writed with new data where will be deleted whitespaces and renaming variables in all files.